Analysis of A Spatially Inhomogeneous Stochastic Partial Differential Equation Epidemic Model: Introduction

 From another angle, it has been widely recognized that there should be spatial dependence in the model, which will better reflect the spacial variations.
 In the spatially inhomogeneous case, the epidemic reaction-diffusion system takes the form

 where $\Delta $ is the Laplacian with respect to the spatial variable, $\0$ is a bounded domain with $C^2$ boundary of $\R^l$ ($l\geq 1$), $\partial_{\nu}S$ denotes the directional derivative with the $\nu$ being the outer normal direction on $\partial \0$, and $k_1$ and $k_2$ are positive constants representing the diffusion rates of the susceptible and infected population densities, respectively.
 In addition, $\Lambda(x),\mu_1(x),\mu_2(x),\alpha(x)\in C^2(\0)$ are non-negative functions.
 Recently, the epidemic reaction-diffusion models have been studied in \cite{Allen,Ducrot,Peng2009,Peng,Zhang} and the references therein.
 In \cite{WZ}, some results were given for a general epidemic model with reaction-diffusion in terms of basic reproduction numbers.
 The above models are all noise free.
-However, the environment is more often than not perturbed by random noises.
-Therefore, a more accurate description of the model require to consider stochastic epidemic diffusive models.
+However, random noise perturbations in the environment often inevitably appear.
+Therefore, a more suitable description requires to consider stochastic epidemic diffusive models.
 Taking this into consideration, we propose a spatially non-homogeneous model using a system of stochastic partial differential equations given by

 where $W_1(t,x)$ and $W_2(t,x)$ are $L^2(\0,\R)$-value Wiener processes, which present the noises in both time and space.
 We refer the readers to \cite{Prato} for more details on the $L^2(\0,\R)$-value Winner process.